In 2019 the Rugby World Cup Japan took place. It was a huge success, bringing many rugby fans to the country for the first time.

-Planning a trip to follow your team in Japan for the 2019 Rugby World Cup?
+If you're thinking of planning a trip to follow your team in Japan for the 2019 Rugby World Cup, you're not alone.

-The Japanese government expects the event to attract some 400,000 foreign tourists to Japan next year.
+The Japanese government expects the event to attract some 400,000 foreign tourists to Japan this year.

 The 2019 Rugby World Cup

-The 2019 Rugby World Cup tournament comes to Japan for the first time ever during the autumn of 2019.
+The tournament comes to Japan for the first time ever during this autumn.

-Rugby fans from all over the globe will convene in the land of the rising sun for the 44-day tournament.
+Rugby fans from all over the globe will convene in the land of the rising sun for the 44-day event.

 The great thing about it from The Real Japan's perspective is that many lesser-known cities will play host to games - not just the famous capital.